mveraloo/byu-cs-452-class-content/redis/01 - Create Redis Cluster.md

+# Creating a Redis Cluster

-The easiest way to get Redis up and running is to use the Redis Cloud.
-Go to https://redis.com/redis-enterprise-cloud/overview and click on "Try Free" and sign up for a free account.
-Once you are in, you should be able to create a free database instance of Redis by choosing a Cloud Platform (I chose Google Cloud Platform) and clicking "Let's Start Free".
+The easiest way to get Redis up and running is to use Redis Cloud:

+1. Go to [Redis Cloud](https://redis.com/redis-enterprise-cloud/overview) and click “Try for Free”.
+Sign up for a free account.
+2. Create a free Redis database instance by choosing a Cloud Platform (I chose Google Cloud Platform) and click “Let's Start Free”.
-If you click on your database in the control panel that should appear after you clicked on "Let's Start Free", you should see the settings for your database.
-There are many settings but the important ones for now are:
+3. Click your database in the control panel and look for these settings under configuration:

-- Public Endpoint: Made up of a url and a port
+   - Public Endpoint (this is your URL and port)
    - Default User
    - Default User Password

-You will need these values to connect to your now running Redis database.
+   You will need these to connect to your Redis database.

-A good client to connect to your database, view data, configure notifications, and run client commands is RedisInsight available at https://redis.com/redis-enterprise/redis-insight/
+A good client for managing your database is RedisInsight.
+You can download that here: https://redis.com/redis-enterprise/redis-insight/

-In RedisInsight, you can "Add Redis Database" which will open a settings dialog where you will enter the information for your Redis database.
-Then you should be able to click on your database and get a connection to it.
+4. In RedisInsight, click **“Add Redis Database”** and enter your database settings from earlier.

-RedisInsight opens up in the Keys view (notice the highlighted key icon on the left).
-There is a refresh button in the Keys panel.
-Initially, you won't have any keys to display.
+5. Click your database to connect.
+RedisInsight opens in the **Keys** view (notice the highlighted key icon on the left).
+You can use the refresh button to view keys.
+Initially, you won’t see any.

-Clicking on the Workbench (looks like a document) icon on the left will take you to a panel where you can enter Redis commands and run them.
+6. Click the Workbench icon (looks like a document) on the left to run Redis commands.

-To test if everything is up and running, run a ping command
+### Test Your Setup

+Run the following command in the Workbench:

 ```
 ping
 ```

-You should get PONG in response
+You should get PONG in response.

+If that worked, you can now head over to the [readme.md](https://github.com/byu-cs-452/byu-cs-452-class-content/blob/main/redis/work_queue_example/readme.md) in the work_queue_example folder to get started on the rest of the project!